aserowy/tmux.nvim/README.md

         -- e.g. offset 2 lets registers 0 and 1 untouched
         register_offset = 0,

-        -- sync clipboard overwrites vim.g.clipboard to handle * and +
+        -- overwrites vim.g.clipboard to redirect * and + to the system
-        -- registers.
-If you sync your system clipboard without tmux, disable -- this option!
+        -- clipboard using tmux.
+If you sync your system clipboard without tmux, -- disable this option!
         sync_clipboard = true,

+        -- synchronizes registers *, +, unnamed, and 0 till 9 with tmux buffers.
+        sync_registers = true,

         -- syncs deletes with tmux clipboard as well, it is adviced to -- do so.
 Nvim does not allow syncing registers 0 and 1 without